Brass threepence: Elizabeth II and abolition

 Threepence coins were struck each year from 1953 to 1967.
 It continued to be struck after 1967, but the date was not changed, to discourage hoarding.

-After decimalisation of the pound on 15 February 1971, the threepence had no place in the monetary system, and it quickly vanished from use; by the end of March, only 3 per cent of retail shops were using it to make change.
+After decimalisation of the pound on 15 February 1971, the threepence had no place in the monetary system, and it quickly vanished from use; by the end of March, only 3 per cent of retail shops were using it to give change.
 It vanished so quickly that the planned transition period of 18 months was cut, and it ceased to be legal tender after 31 August 1971, though banks continued to accept them as deposits for a period of six months, especially from charities, which would have had difficulty clearing all boxes to meet the 31 August deadline.
 At the final meeting of the Decimal Currency Board on 27 September, it was announced that of the £11 million in threepenny bits known to be in circulation, only £8,570,000 had so far been paid in to the banks.
 The Evening Standard eulogised the threepenny bit as "surely one of the strangest coins ever to appear in circulation".